fidesmo/apdu-over-ble/spec/apdu-service-spec.md

 Payload: memory (in bytes), coded as a 32-bit unsigned integer.

 ## <a name="packet"></a> Packet and payload structure
-APDU Commands and APDU Responses data may not fit into a single BLE packet, so they will have to be fragmented by the issuer and then reconstructed by the receiver.
+Sequences of APDU Commands and Responses may not fit into a single BLE packet, so they will have to be fragmented by the issuer and then reconstructed by the receiver.
 The APDU-Service will use the following packet structure:

 ![BLE packet structure](fig/ble-packet-structure.png)